mearlboro/mearlboro.github.io/work/_posts/2022-11-17-in-support-of-zlib.md

 ### Footnotes and references
+Aaron Swartz is also the author of the Guerrilla Open Access Manifesto which you should read [here](https://archive.org/stream/GuerillaOpenAccessManifesto/Goamjuly2008_djvu.txt).

 [^1]: The student poverty rate map is taken from an [interactive dataviz](https://http://viz.edbuild.org/maps/2016/cola/resource-inequality/natl-average.html){:target="_blank" rel="noopener noreferrer"} by a research company called EdBuild.
 Census.gov explains [median household income](https://www.census.gov/quickfacts/fact/note/US/INC110220){:target="_blank" rel="noopener noreferrer"}. <br/><br/> The World Bank also has an interesting article and dataset regarding the relationship between [poverty and education](https://datatopics.worldbank.org/sdgatlas/goal-4-quality-education/){:target="_blank" rel="noopener noreferrer"}.
 They observe that in recent years the gap between school enrollment rates between lower and higher-income countries has been reducing, which only further supports the need of free educational resources to actually support all these children going to school in economically challenged places.

 [^2]: The worldwide median income map is from an [interactive dataviz](https://worldpopulationreview.com/country-rankings/median-income-by-country){:target="_blank" rel="noopener noreferrer"} by the website and based on [data from the World Bank](https://data.worldbank.org/country/XP){:target="_blank" rel="noopener noreferrer"}.<br/><br/>I am, of course, aware that it isn't easy to construct these maps, and that there are plenty statistics that can go wrong.
 I am not claiming to put numbers to someone's human condition, but rather to show how much of a spread there is in income, and how it is easy to forget in the first world how many people still need free access to knowledge because they simply _cannot afford it otherwise_.